 Case 1: High Response Time without error

-Correlate Response time graph with Data Throughput graph, Memory Utilization graph and DB Query Processing Time graph
+Correlate the Response time graph with the Data Throughput graph, Memory Utilization graph and DB Query Processing Time graph

 Case 2: Error

-Correlate Error graph with Response Time graph, CPU Utilization graph, Memory Utilization graph and DB Query Processing Time graph
+Correlate the Error graph with the Response Time graph, CPU Utilization graph, Memory Utilization graph and DB Query Processing Time graph

 - In an ideal scenario, if metrics are directly proportional then y-axis graph lines should follow each other.
-Else the opposite trend should be followed when metrics are inversely proportional.
+Else the opposite trend should be observed when metrics are inversely proportional.

-Example: During steady-state, Throughput and Hits per second graph follow each other while Errors per second and Average Response Time graph follow the opposite direction
+Example: During steady-state, Throughput and Hits per second graphs follow each other while Errors per second and Average Response Time graphs follow the opposite direction

-- A linear line in the forward direction indicates good results and the stability of the application whereas step-up, step-down and spike in the correlated graphs lead the investigation.
+- A linear line in the forward direction indicates good results and the application’s stability whereas step-up, step-down and spike in the correlated graphs lead the investigation.